yohapoha/atom-set/README.md

 # atom-settings

-My settings and pluguns for Atom.io
+My settings and pluguns for Atom